Skip to main content

 nature signs on the wall of a room

-The Discovery Center is essentially an interactive visitors center, acting as a gateway to the Pine Bush.
-It’s geared toward introducing and educating the public about the preserve.
-Here, visitors can find trail information, plant and animal field guides, and so much more.
+The Discovery Center is an interactive visitor center that is a gateway to Pine Bush.
+Its goal is to introduce and educate the public about the preserve.
+Here, visitors can find trail information, plant and animal field guides, and much more.

 A valuable facility for local schools, the Discovery Center offers classroom space, a teachers resource center, and a gift shop with educational materials.

-The Discovery Center always has fun events going on, with many of them family-friendly.
-These events include lecture series on topics like how to identify plants, or learning about how beetle communities recover and recolonize after controlled fires.
-And, there are educational walks and hikes, often focused on learning about and looking for a particular species.
+The Discovery Center always has fun events, many of them family-friendly.
+These events include lecture series on topics like how to identify plants or learning about how beetle communities recover and recolonize after controlled fires.
+There are also educational walks and hikes, often focused on learning about and looking for a particular species.

 Volunteering